Byaroza Monastery

-Byaroza monastery refers to the ruins of the former Carthusian baroque Roman Catholic Monastery of the Holy Cross, constructed in the seventeenth century in the Polish–Lithuanian Commonwealth and today situated in Belarus.
+Byaroza monastery refers to the ruins of the former Carthusian baroque Catholic Monastery of the Holy Cross, constructed in the seventeenth century in the Polish–Lithuanian Commonwealth and today situated in Belarus.

 Foundation

 In the 17th century, the village of Byaroza belonged to the Sapieha, a powerful magnate family in the Polish–Lithuanian Commonwealth, who founded a fortified monastery and a palace in the village.
 In 1648, the monastery was presented to the Carthusian monks who came from the Italian town of Treviso and settled in the monastery.

 The cornerstone of the monastery was laid in 1648 by the monastery's founder, Kazimierz Leon Sapieha, in the presence of bishop Andrej Hiembinski and the nuncio of Rome, Jan de Torres.
 Historians state that the monastery's architect was Giovanni Battista Gisleni, who worked for 40 years in the eastern Commonwealth (now Belarus).
 Kazimierz Leon Sapieha, the son of the Commonwealth magnate Lew Sapieha and member of the powerful Sapieha family, was the main sponsor of the project.

 The monastery was to be built on the place where a wooden cross was found in the forest.
 Therefore, the monastery was also named after the Holy Cross.

 The monastery was consecrated in 1666, but work on construction of the church continued until the 18th century.
 As a result, it became one of the most beautiful among the monastery churches of the Rhine province of the eastern Commonwealth (now Belarus).

 The charterhouse was also expanded and became one of the biggest monasteries in the Polish–Lithuanian Commonwealth.
 The monastic order (the Carthusians) gave their name to the second part of the village's (which grew into a town) name (in Belarusian, the Бяроза-Картуская, Biaroza Kartuskaja, in Polish the Bereza Kartuska).

 In addition, the monastery had large living premises, a pharmacy, a botanical garden, and an economic infrastructure.
 A palace of the Sapiehas was built close to the monastery.

 During the Great Northern War, the monastery housed a conference held by King August II of Poland and Tsar Peter I of Russia.